 While games themselves get plenty of great Black Friday gaming deals, accessories receive the lion's share.
 Headsets, hard drives, and more are typically cut by huge amounts during the sale, and that makes it the best time to grab any peripherals you've had your eye on.

 Laptops are also worthy contenders.
-These machines receive some of the most noteworthy discounts, and those reductions are available everywhere from Amazon to Newegg.
+These machines receive some of the most eye-catching discounts, and those reductions are available everywhere from Amazon to Mwave.
 Considering the high price of the best gaming laptops to start with, Black Friday is the perfect opportunity to buy them.